SkafteNicki/dtu_mlops/s2_organisation_and_version_control/git.md

    5. Finally push the files to your repository using `git push`.
 Make sure to check online that the files have been updated in your repository.

-   6. You can always use the commando `git status` to check where you are in the process of making a commit.
+   6. You can always use the command `git status` to check where you are in the process of making a commit.

 2. Make sure that you understand how to make branches, as this will allow you to try out code changes without messing with your working code.
 Creating a new branch can be done using: